 Arriving back at the Glacier Bear, the Chef announces that dinner is ready.
 We’re having sockeye salmon with a honey, basil and garlic glaze.
 Delicious.
 Following dinner several people wander up to the fly bridge deck and jump into the hot tub.
 The sounds of Latin music and happy dancers linger into the night.

 After a relaxed breakfast, Glacier Bear is underway once again.
-We have a long transit this morning, passing near a location known as Red Bluff Bay.
+We have a long transit this morning.
 We'll cruise west through Frederick Sound, hugging the southern coast of Admiralty Island.
 Humpback whales alert us along the way, showing us their tail flukes, and loudly slapping the water with their pectoral flippers.
 We can smell their fishy breath as they surface, and spout through their blowholes.

 As we near Chatham Strait, we'll begin looking for larger pods of humpback whales, this time exhibiting a number of varied feeding behaviors.
 Some practice bubble-net feeding, swimming in circles while blowing bubbles to form a curtain to corral in a mass of tiny fish.
 Others practice lunge feeding, breaking the surface at a 45-degree angle, mouth fully open, and throat cavities expanded like an accordion to collect all the fish scooped up by the lunging maneuver.

 Beautiful, remote and protected from outer waters, we'll view dozens of waterfalls cascading near Red Bluff Bay.